MatthewDiana/particles/README.md

 Game logic can be found in `js/main.js`.
 Images and audio can be found in `assets/`.

 You should be using a local web server for your development (learn why loading assets over `file://` can be dangerous [here](https://blog.chromium.org/2008/12/security-in-depth-local-web-pages.html)).
-If you have Python installed on your system, this can be easily accomplished by spawning a `SimpleHttpServer` in the project's root directory:
+If you have Python installed on your system, this can be easily accomplished by spawning a `SimpleHTTPServer` in the project's root directory:

 ```
 python -m SimpleHTTPServer 8080